WBFB: "Big Country"

 Community Broadcasting Service merged with Journal Publications in 1971 to form Diversified Communications.
 The company's broadcasting division retained the Community Broadcasting Service name until 1982, when WBGW was transferred to Diversified directly.
-The call letters were changed to WYOU-FM in 1986.
+The call letters were changed to WYOU-FM in October 1986, with no change in format; the WYOU call sign, which Diversified had acquired earlier in the year, was shared with the company's television station in Scranton, Pennsylvania.

-WYOU

-Diversified announced in 1993 that it would put most of its broadcasting properties, including WYOU and WABI, up for sale. while it would retain WABI-TV following the collapse of a deal to sell it to Vision Communications, The radio stations were sold to Bangor Radio Corporation.
+Diversified announced in 1993 that it would put most of its broadcasting properties, including WYOU and WABI, up for sale.
+While it would retain WABI-TV following the collapse of a deal to sell it to Vision Communications, the radio stations were sold to Bangor Radio Corporation.

 WWBX

-Two years later, WYOU adopted a modern rock format under the WWBX call letters.
-The station eventually changed to a hot adult contemporary format.
+In October 1995, WYOU adopted an alternative rock format, "97-X", aimed at Generation X; the call sign would change to WWBX on November 20.
+The format did not attain sufficient support from advertisers, leading WWBX to move to modern adult contemporary programming from ABC Radio Networks in February 1997; that April, the station shifted to a soft adult contemporary format, which included a simulcast of George Hale's WABI radio morning show.
 WWBX and WABI were sold to Gopher Hill Broadcasting in 1997.

 WWBX was instrumental in storm coverage during the North American ice storm of 1998.
 Morning host Michael W. Hale made the decision to suspend the music format and allow open phones and dialogue to help those with no power.
 The station allowed listeners from central and eastern Maine to call in and share stories of prior storms, survival tips and to let people know they were still waiting for power.
 Hale was so inundated with calls, the station effectively became a talk station for a time.
 Les Newsome, Cindy Michaels (who later worked at WVII-TV), Ted Wallace, Dave Glidden and Rob "On The Radio" Rosewall kept WWBX listeners informed about efforts to restore power and services.
 Inbound calls for help and assistance were so many, volunteers came to the station to take calls.
 The station than returned to its regular format after power was restored.

 In September 1998, the format was again changed to Top 40, with an on-air slogan of "B97".
 The station was a quick success, giving cross-town rival WBZN new competition.
 The ratings were often close, with DJs from both stations involved in a friendly rivalry.

-Ownership changes

 Clear Channel Communications bought WWBX and WABI in 2001 for $3.75 million.
 Clear Channel (today iHeartMedia) owned the two stations for five years.
 The company announced on November 16, 2006, that it would sell its Bangor stations.
 WWBX and WABI were bought by Blueberry Broadcasting in 2008.